alesegdia/phackman/GDD.md

 # # # # # # # #
 ```

+The walkable path will be 2 tiles width, instead of 1 like in Pac-Man.
+The walls of the map can have a minimum of 1 tile width.

 ### 1.4.
 Input
 Straight and simple: **arrows** for **movement** and **space** to **shoot** with Lock&Stock.
 The player always advance if its facing allows it.
 This is, the player cannot be stopped in the middle of a path.
 The player can always turn 180 degrees and interrupt the movement from one node to other.